Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 "Ochi are you able to talk to crows or Ravens?" - G "No" - O
-"See even more reason why you're not one of them." - G "I'm going to follow Noe now."
+"See even more reason why you're not one of them." - G "I'm going to follow Noe now." - O

 The aforementioned is tapping her foot impatiently at the bottom of the tower.
 Grayson shrugs rolling his eyes to Shoko and Zio.